ansys/pyhps/doc/source/user_guide/managing_users.rst

 The following examples show how to modify and create users using the `python-keycloak <https://pypi.org/project/python-keycloak/>`_ package.

-Connect to the Keycloak Admin API
+Connect to the Keycloak administrator API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Connecting as a Keycloak administrator (using default credentials) gives you full control: